 However, there is one final thing that, although more subjective than scientific, is nonetheless important when discussing aphrodisiacs, and that’s the power of the placebo.

 It’s no coincidence that many of the foods commonly touted as aphrodisiacs have sensual connotations: chocolate has a way of silkily melting in the mouth, oysters and red wine are common indulgences on a romantic date night, ruby-ripe pomegranates have a long cultural history that is often linked to eroticism and fertility.

 Essentially, if we are culturally conditioned to think of a food as ‘sexy,’ or if the luscious texture and scent make us feel sensuous while eating it, the placebo effect can kick in – by surrounding ourselves in a pleasure-focused environment we will actually start to feel more hedonistic.
 Much like wearing a silk negligee, or dining by candlelight, the aphrodisiac effect of food may be mostly in our minds: but if it makes us feel sexier, it might just do the trick.

 Ultimately, of course, it’s not wise to trust that any one aphrodisiac food will get you in the mood.
-However, if you do want a boost in the bedroom, take the time to be more sensual and decadent – it may just have a positive effect on your desire for pleasure.
+However, if you do want your dinner date to give you a boost in the bedroom, take the time to be more sensual and decadent – it may just have a positive effect on your desire for pleasure.

 EliteSingles editorial May 2017